TeamHG-Memex/Formasaurus/README.rst

     >>> import lxml.html
     >>> tree = lxml.html.parse("http://google.com")

-For this example we'll load data from an URL; of course, data may be loaded from a local file or from an in-memory object, or you may already have the tree loaded (e.g. with Scrapy).
+In this example the data is loaded from an URL; of course, data may be loaded from a local file or from an in-memory object, or you may already have the tree loaded (e.g. with Scrapy).